This week’s Ask The Craftsman Question comes from my younger brother Daniel actually.

 “How do you get the nails out of crown molding without damaging it?”

-By pulling the nail through the back you virtually eliminate the chance of damaging the face of the molding.
+By pulling the nail through the back, you virtually eliminate the chance of damaging the face of the molding.
 The heads on trim nails are small enough that they can be pulled out without causing damage.
-Don’t try this trick with big framing nails.
+Don’t try this trick with big framing nails, though.

 You’ll be left with a small hole that only needs a little wood filler before painting.
 Easy breezy!

 And the great thing is that this technique can be used for any kind of historic trim and molding; crown molding, baseboards, casings, parting bead, window stops.

 Thanks for the inspiration, brother, and good luck with the house!